-I found this approach helpful when I did Mille Cymru in 2018 and I mostly stuck to my plan.
-To make that easier I scribbled my expected average speed and ETAs on the route sheet.
-When I started to drift from the plan, I knew what I had to do to regain time – in my case that meant having less sleep.
+I found the spreadsheet helpful when preparing for Mille Cymru in 2018.
+To make following it simple I scribbled my expected average speed and ETAs on the route sheet.
+Inevitably the reality doesn’t match the plan very well, but having made a plan, it easy to see when the time is slipping.
+When I started to drift from the plan, I knew what I had to do to regain time – in my case that meant skipping the shower and having a shorter sleep.
 For PBP I won’t have a route sheet, but will probably still keep these targets to hand, maybe taped onto the bike somewhere.

 For anyone who’d like to do the same, I’m sharing the link here